 In general, one will use aspheric shapes (→ aspheric lenses); given that the surface shape can anyway not be spherical, there would be no reason for choosing spherical shapes for the annular sections, if another shape gives better optical performance.
 For lenses with small steps, it may be sufficient to use conic shapes, because this makes only a small difference, at least for non-imaging applications.

 In the area of diffractive optics, one sometimes uses similar looking designs of microlenses, where the steps are dimensioned such that they correspond to optical phase changes which are integer multiples of 2 π.
 For Fresnel lenses, however, this principle is usually not used; they are purely refractive devices, not utilizing diffraction.
 It would actually be difficult to implement it for large lenses with the required precision.
-However, one may at least adjust the slopes of the steps such that the resulting disturbances for the light field are minimized.
+The contributions of different radial statements to an image are therefore generally considered as mutually incoherent, and the limitation of resolution by diffraction is related to the segment size rather than to the whole diameter of the lens, but diffraction-limited performances anyway often not reached.
+One may at least adjust the slopes of the steps such that the resulting disturbances for the light field are minimized.

 There are also cylindrical Fresnel lenses, where the curvature and the steps are only in one direction.
 Some devices are not even used for focusing (and may thus not be called lenses), but only for deflecting beams or images.